 Conclusion

 We hope we've helped you decide which type of coffee maker works for your lifestyle and tastes.
-We know there are a ton of ways to brew your beans, and we applaud you for taking the time to research, improve, and perfect your brewing routine — whatever that may look like.
+We know there are a ton of ways to brew your beans, and we applaud you for taking the time to evaluate, improve, and perfect your brewing routine — whatever that may look like.
 Cheers to you and your next cup of coffee, made by and for you.

 —Michelle Powell, Lesley Robinson, Penney Garrett, Liz Nelson, and Arthur McMahon